akarzazi/SSMSPlus/README.md

 **Note:** you might need to extract the SFX as admin

-It should create an `SSMSPlus` folder, look like the following.
+It should create an `SSMSPlus` folder like the following.
 ![SSMS Plus Extension dlls](docs/illustrations/install-folder-screen.png?raw=true "SSMS Plus Extension dlls")

 ## Update